UK Stocks-Factors to watch on Jan. 8

 Wednesday.

-* MARKS & SPENCER : Marks & Spencer posted a worse than expected 5.8
+* MARKS & SPENCER : Tesco's rival Marks & Spencer also issues a

-percent drop in underlying sales of clothing, gifts and homeware in its

 * STANDARD CHARTERED : Standard Chartered is closing the